 Those readers or followers will then be much more inclined to follow affiliate links to your website and product pages.
 Pre-primed with a glowing endorsement of your brand from someone they trust, they’ll then be more likely to make a purchase, sign up for your service, or get in touch.
 That’s where affiliate promotions start to maximize the potential of your site.

-4. Celebrity Social Proof
+4. Celebrity social proof

 Celebrities and influencers already have an audience and – if they’re any good at what they do – a positive relationship with that audience.
-If you pick your celeb/influencer well, you can leverage their social followers and relationship to your advantage.
+If you pick your celeb/influencer well, you can leverage their social followers and relationships to your advantage.
 Nowadays, when a celebrity endorses a brand for example, in an Instagram post, it is like making personal recommendations.
 This is very common because celebrities want to be sure of the value of a product before they promote it on their public social media profiles.

-The Audiobook brand, Audible, is a great example to study in general if you want to know how to use any social proof examples, but they’re particularly fantastic at influencer and celebrity endorsement.
+The Audiobook brand Audible, is a great example to study in general if you want to know how to use any social proof examples, but they’re particularly fantastic at influencer and celebrity endorsement.
 They have become the world’s number one audiobook streaming platform by offering prominent YouTubers and podcasters sponsorship in exchange for a quick signal boost.

 When choosing this route, it is worth understanding the differences between B2B and B2C marketing.
 Typically, celebrity and influencer marketing works best for B2C businesses – for B2B marketing, you might be better off with things like expert recommendations (more on those later).